-Assistant Professor, Department of Special Education
+Associate Professor, Department of Special Education

-Jennifer Ledford is an Assistant Professor in the Department of Special Education.
+Jennifer Ledford is an Associate Professor in the Department of Special Education.
 She has expertise in single case research design, effective instructional practices, and children with autism spectrum disorders.
 Her current research relates to systematic instruction in early childhood classrooms and increasing physical activity for students with autism spectrum disorders.
 Dr. Ledford is a faculty member in the Early Childhood Special Education and Applied Behavior Analysis (ABA) programs.

-1. Do young children prefer embedded instruction or massed-trial instruction, and which is more efficient?
+1. Do young children prefer embedded instruction or massed-trial instruction, and which is more efficient? (publication)

 - SPEDE 7400: Instruction and Learning in Early Childhood Special Education